- Friend

 Don't forget to sign off the card with your family's last name or the name of your children.
 If it's a business card, sign it with the company name.
 If you're making a card for a close friend, keep the closing casual or funny while signing with your name.
 Closings can be of several types.
 Such as -

-“Much Love, The Swift Family ”
+“Much Love, The Swift Family”

 “Merry Christmas to you and your family, Love Betty, James, and Inez.”

 A final word of wisdom: Avoid spending a lot of money on holiday stationery.
 Simply use colored paper.
 You can also make your own card with photographs of yourself or your family and write your message on it.
 There are many websites that make this task easy for you.
 Simply upload your image and type your message in the textbox.
 You can use Canva to try different things with all of their ready-made templates and customization options.
 After that, you can send it however you like.
 You can have them printed at a nearby stationery store, or even better, you can post them to your social media accounts.
+In case you are sending out Christmas gifts, add cards with them.